DozingOFFF/NS-SV/README.md

 ### Data simulation

-Data simulation tool is provided.
-Users can generate datasets and trial lists for the test scenarios, thereby facilitating the reproduction of the validation results from our paper.
+We provide test datasets for four conditions(Noisy, Concatenation, Overlap, Mixing), which is simulated from [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) and can be found on [Huggingface.co](https://huggingface.co/datasets/Dozingofff/NS-Vox-Complex/tree/main) .

+To generate datasets and trial lists, run the following command:

 ```base
 python steps/create_evaldata.py